fdsayre/RMedlineFunctions/README.md

 A second example using RNotebook can be found here: https://fdsayre.github.io/RMedlineFunctions/LibrarianExample.nb.html

-Currently:
-- RetrieveArticleData: Get medline data
-- RetrieveArticleMetadata: Get basic article metadata from medline data
-- RetrieveMostArticleMetadata: Get (most) article metadata from medline data
-- GraphArticlesFreqYears: create graph of article frequency by year
-- JournalTitles: Get list of journal titles (In process)
-- PMStatusByYearPlot: Get Status by year (In process) (from article metadata)
-- Top Authors: Get list of authors and freqency they appear in a search set
-- GetCitationData: get data on the number of times each article has been cited.
-- PlotCitations: create a scatterplot (actually this uses jitter) of citations
-- PlotCitationsBar: Create a bar chart of cumulative citations by year of publication

 Future development:
 - Compare a set of PMIDs against a search
 - Map country publushed to world map